automl/SMAC3/docs/advanced_usage/6_commandline.rst

 components are used.
 The hyperparameters are depending on the configuration space.
 The variable ``filename`` could be something like ``./path/to/your/script.sh``.

-We recommend using following code to receive the arguments in a bash script.
-Please note, that the user is not limited to bash scripts but can also use executables, python scripts or anything else.
+We recommend using the following code to receive the arguments in a bash script.
+Please note that the user is not limited to bash scripts but can also use executables, python scripts or anything else.

 .. note ::